Integrate Fortinet FortiGate with Red Canary

 Step 2: Command Line–Generate passphrase keys and TLS certificates

-Generate the necessary keys and Transport Layer Security (TLS) certificates that are used to configure the Fortigate platform to send syslogs to Red Canary.
+Generate the necessary keys and Transport Layer Security (TLS) certificates that are used to configure the FortiGate platform to send Syslog events to Red Canary.

 Note: Use PowerShell for Windows machines, and Linux or Terminal for Mac OS.
 The commands below are Linux-based.
 For the below commands you should be running OpenSSL version 3.1 or later.